-The fisher (Pekania pennanti) is a medium-sized member of the mustelid family whose historic range in the Pacific Northwest once extended through most of the Cascade and Coast Ranges, including the Olympic Peninsula (169-172).
-Fishers were extirpated from Washington in the midlocation, season, and prey abundance.
+Fisher reintroduction in the Gifford Pinchot National Forest.
+Photo by Michael Sulis location, season, and prey abundance.
 When it comes to habitat, however, fishers require certain conditions (176-179).
 Fishers use large diameter trees for denning and resting, so old-growth forest stands are particularly important for maintaining healthy populations (119, 172, 174).
 Dense canopy cover is also needed and ensures the availability of adequate resting sites, habitat for prey species, and refuge from predators (100, 119, 180, 181).
 A dense canopy also decreases snow depth on the ground, which is important for fishers because they do not have the subnivean capabilities of their marten and wolverine relatives (175, 182, 183).
 Fishers prefer low- and mid-elevation forests and they tend to avoid high elevations due to deep snow, lower abundance of prey, dispersed tree cover, lack of large trees, and a lower abundance of snags and downed wood (103, 172, 183, 184).